 Data is frequently and rightly referred to as one of the most valuable assets an organisation has.
-Which is why it is frustrating to see it so often wasted and squandered by organisation structures and attitudes which make it impossible to access, interpret and exploit.
+Which is why it is frustrating to see it so often wasted and squandered by organisational structures and attitudes that make it impossible to access, interpret and exploit.
 It is all too often buried in data silos which are seen as too difficult or expensive to mine.

 That’s why at bigdog we’ve developed a data fracking approach.
-Just like real world fracking, it’s disruptive; it’s a challenge to the established ways of thinking and working.
-And just like real world fracking, it has explosive potential to uncover value which to date has not been exploited because of perceptions of cost and difficulty. bigdog’s data fracking approach is lean, low-cost compared with traditional models, and can explode silos where data is trapped, exploiting what is revealed.
+Just like real-world fracking, it’s disruptive; it’s a challenge to the established ways of thinking and working.
+And just like real-world fracking, it has explosive potential to uncover value that to date has not been exploited because of perceptions of cost and difficulty. bigdog’s data fracking approach is lean, low-cost compared with traditional models, and can explode silos where data is trapped, exploiting what is revealed.

-Most organisations have a tendency to create and maintain discrete pots of data, in separate databases, which don’t (and often can’t) talk to each other.
-And keeping data in separate silos gives us only a partial view of the data, which often leads to a diminished customer experience and diminished sales and revenues for us.
+Organisations have a tendency to create and maintain discrete pots of data, in separate databases, which don’t (and often can’t) talk to each other.
+And keeping data in separate silos gives us only a partial view of it, which often leads to a diminished customer experience and diminished sales and revenues for us.

 These may be physical silos, and they may exist for a variety of reasons.
 They may arise as a result of the way an organisation has grown, for example through acquisition, where existing customer databases have been retained instead of being replaced with an integrated database.
 They may arise because organisations maintain separate sales and service databases (leading us, for example, to be constantly called by the sales teams of double glazing companies who have already installed all our windows!).
 Physical silos can occur when a bank uses and brands a white-label credit card from a partner provider, so that bank data exists internally to the bank, whilst card data sits separately with the partner.
 And they can occur for data protection reasons (and in this case, rather than trying to ‘get round’ the legislation, our creativity should be focused on gaining permission from customers to share their data in order to offer them an improved service).